"music is a world within itself, with a language we all understand." stevie wonder

 At Westbury Park school, it is our vision that children see themselves as musicians.
 We aim to provide a wealth of opportunities and experiences that engage and inspire children to develop a love of music throughout their primary school journey and beyond.

 Music is taught as a discrete subject in every year group but is celebrated as a whole school and teachers also try to incorporate music into other subject areas to enhance learning.
-All year groups are taught by a specialist music teacher who instils the elements of music into lessons, as well as teaching traditional notation reading skills and alternating between rhythmic notation activities and pitch notation practice.
+In music lessons, children explore the inter related dimensions of pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-At Westbury Park, whole class music lessons are taught peripatetically by a music specialist who follows the Teachtool Scheme of Work.
-The Music Leader also supports them in the planning, knowledge and teaching of music.
+At Westbury Park, whole class music lessons are taught by classroom teachers, following the Kapow Scheme of Work.
 Teachers are encouraged to integrate the music curriculum into other projects which may link to their cross curricular projects.
-In addition, Westbury Park has links with the hub at Bristol Beacon, formerly Bristol Plays Music Partnership.
+In addition, Years 3 and 4 have whole class instrumental lessons for 2 terms and year 5 and 6 perform musicals.
+Westbury Park has links with the hub at Bristol Beacon, formerly Bristol Plays Music Partnership.

 Please see the overviews for more detail about the objectives covered.